Title I

 It is important that students achieve.
 Therefore, I will do the following:

-· Build a relationship with every family in my class.
+- Build a relationship with every student and family in my class.

-· Provide accelerated , high quality curriculum that enables all students to achieve challenging standards.
+- Provide high quality curriculum that enables all students to achieve challenging standards.

 Parent Agreement